-For S1-5 athletes, during each complete stroke cycle some part of the athlete must break the surface of the water.
-One (1) stroke cycle is defined as one full rotation of the shoulder joint(s) and/or one (1) complete up and down movement of the hip joint(s).
+For Athletes in Sport Classes S1-5, during each complete stroke cycle some part of the Athlete must break the surface of the water.
+One (1) stroke cycle is defined as one (1) full rotation of the shoulder joint(s) and/or one (1) complete up and down movement of the hip joint(s).